 - 1:17 brew ratio is good for most pour over methods

 Again, these ratios are a starting point.
-If you like your coffee a little stronger in flavor, add an extra gram of coffee or three.
+If you like your coffee a little stronger in flavour, add an extra gram of coffee or three.
 If you prefer your coffee lighter, use a couple of grams less.

 The only accurate way to measure the amount of coffee we are using, is to weigh it.
-While there are other ways to get an approximate amount of coffee – we’ve learned these are flawed due to coffees’ varying mass.
+While there are other ways to get an approximate amount of coffee; we’ve learned these are flawed due to coffees’ varying mass.

-“A scoop of coffee can vary in density depending on many factors, including the variety, size, and roast of your beans” - Kelly Sanchez, Blue Bottle Coffee
+A scoop of coffee can vary in density depending on many factors, including the variety, size, and roast of your beans.

-- Place the scale on a flat even surface and turn it on
+- Place the scale on a flat even surface and turn it on.

-- Place the container you want to put your beans into on the scale
+- Place the container you want to put your beans into on the scale.

-- Press ‘tare’ (this will set the scale back to zero)
+- Press ‘tare’ (this will set the scale back to zero).

-- Add your desired amount of coffee to the container (refer to brew ratios above in regards to how much coffee you should add)
+- Add your desired amount of coffee to the container (refer to brew ratios above in regards to how much coffee you should add).

 - Make sure you are as precise as possible

-If you grind then measure, you’ll either have too much and will have some coffee left over (which will be wasted) – or you won’t have enough and will need to grind more!
+Always measure your coffee before grinding, not after.
+If you measure your coffee before grinding, you’ll have the exact amount ready to be ground.
+If you grind then measure, you’ll either have too much and will have some coffee left over (which will be wasted) or you won’t have enough and will need to grind more!

-While there are other methods of measuring coffee – cups, coffee scoops and tablespoons – these are all volume based measurements.
+While there are other methods of measuring coffee, (cups, coffee scoops and tablespoons) these are all volume based measurements.
 This makes them ineffective.
 They all lack accuracy.

 As we’ve learned in the section above, a coffee’s origin, varietal, process and roast degree can affect its weight greatly.